 But in a shocking departure from federal court rulings on citizenship and status in Louisiana, Alaska and Hawaii, in 1922 the U.S. Supreme Court ruled in the case of Balzac v.
 Puerto Rico that Congress could govern U.S. citizens in Puerto Rico without applying the U.S. Constitution in the territory.
 For the first time U.S. citizenship status and rights in a territory were separated from the Constitution.

 As a result, since 1922 the U.S. citizens of Puerto Rico have been ruled by Congress with limited local self-government only, in the same manner as the non-citizen inhabitants of the Philippines were governed during the territorial period before it became independent.

 Once allowed by the courts, Congress gave citizenship to the small territories of Guam, the Virgin Islands and the Northern Mariana Islands.
 The Balzac ruling meant conferral of citizenship had no legal or political meaning different than non-citizenship for the inhabitants of U.S. territories.
-This is a failed policy that demands correction through statehood for Puerto Rico as chosen by voters in 2012, and self-determination for the smaller territories.
+This is a failed policy that demands correction through statehood for Puerto Rico as chosen by voters in 2012, 2017, and 2020, and self-determination for the smaller territories.